RezaKakooee/space_layout_gym/README.md

 ```

 ## Training code
+## TODO
-We used different Deep RL libraries including `RLlib`, `StableBaselines3`, `CleanRL` and our custom built RL algorithms.
+- [ ] We used various Deep RL libraries including `RLlib`, `StableBaselines3`, `CleanRL` and our custom built RL algorithms.
 However, we do not share the trainig code as we are still working on this research.
-Nonetheless, we provide initial codes showing how one can use `RLlib` and `StableBaselines3` with `SpaceLayoutGym` environment.
+Nonetheless, we provide initial codes examples showing how one can use `RLlib` and `StableBaselines3` with `SpaceLayoutGym` environment.

 ## License